 Intact CYSTAGON hard capsules should not be administered to children under the age of approximately 6 years due to risk of aspiration (see section 4.2).

-4.5 Interaction with other medicinal products and other forms of interaction
+4.5 Interaction with other medicinal products and other forms of interaction some patients.
+In cases of patients with kidney transplants, anti-rejection treatments have been used with cysteamine.

 No interaction studies have been performed